gustafnk/microservice-websites/README.md

 <a name="optimizations"></a>
 ### Optimizations

 We replace the &lt;h-include&gt; elements with ESI when appropriate, in order to increase performance and decrease the number of web requests.
-To reference component local JavaScript, we use the *ESI references* approaches in [Local stylesheets and scripts](#local-stylesheets-and-scripts).
+To reference component local JavaScript, remove the script loaders and inline the script elements with the transcluded content, as described in [Local stylesheets and scripts](#local-stylesheets-and-scripts).

 If we want to include the shopping cart with ESI and still partially update the shopping cart when the user adds a product, we need to wrap the transcluded content in an `h-include-manual-loading`.

 <a name="conclusion"></a>